onenorth/content-anonymizer/README.md

 Note: the anonymize button appears disabled if required fields are not populated.
 Please make sure all required fields have been filled out.
 You will see a confirmation dialog appear that summarises the selections.

 ![Confirm](https://raw.github.com/onenorth/content-anonymizer/master/img/confirm.png)

-If everythink looks ok, click the **Anonymize** button on the dialog.
+If everything looks ok, click the **Anonymize** button on the dialog.

 ## Development
 In order to develop, you must update the references to the Sitecore assemblies.